mahmoodhamdi/daily_challenge/README.md

 [Hand of Straights](https://leetcode.com/problems/hand-of-straights/description/)

-Alice has some number of cards and she wants to rearrange the cards into groups so that each group is of size `groupSize`, and consists of `groupSize` consecutive cards.
+Alice has some number of cards and she wants to rearrange the cards into groups so that each group is of size groupSize, and consists of groupSize consecutive cards.

-Given an integer array `hand` where `hand[i]` is the value written on the `i-th` card and an integer `groupSize`, return `true` if she can rearrange the cards, or `false` otherwise.
+Given an integer array hand where hand[i] is the value written on the i-th card and an integer groupSize, return true if she can rearrange the cards, or false otherwise.

 **Example 1:**